sjefvanleeuwen/showcase/README.md

 ### vscode debug launch

-The vscode project contains several launch options.
+When starting up a new VSCode editor, in `./src/dapr/`, the project contains several launch options.
 The most important one you will be working with is `debug all microservices`

 #### Debug all micro services